 It said: “We are Hanno”, with a hand-written signature on it: “Matthew”

-I remember that in the evening the same guy started watching some live football on his notebook: an English FA cup semi-final.
+I remember that in the evening the same guy started watching some live football on his laptop: an English FA cup semi-final.

 If there’s anything in this world to grab my attention quickly and get me in the mood to socialize, then football is probably that subject.